 - Draws out splinters

-- Decreases skin inflammation
+- Decreases skin redness and swelling

 Epsom salt is cheap and can be found at pharmacies or your local grocery store.

 For a relaxing soak in the tub, add ±1 cup of Epsom salts to your bath water, letting it dissolve fully before getting in.
 Wait at least 20 mins before getting out the bath for the best results.

 Swimming in the ocean is known to have a therapeutic effect, thanks to all the hundreds of mineral ions floating around in it.

 The Dead Sea in particular is a concentrated natural source of mineral salts, especially magnesium, potassium, sodium and calcium.
 Tourists make their way from all around the globe to swim in the Dead Sea and benefit from the high concentrations of these minerals.

 Dead Sea Salt can be purchased from Spas to recreate the Dead Sea experience at home and many Spas offer it as a therapy.
 Just like Epsom salts, Dead Sea Salts offer many of the same benefits due to its high magnesium content.
 Scientifically it has been proven that Dead Sea Salts are potentially excellent for skin health and may:

 - Enhance skin rehydration